 A fumigation employee cannot perform or assist in a fumigation using a residential fumigant unless the employee has completed all training required by the Stewardship Policy [5E-14.104 (8)].
 New fumigation employees must receive Initial Stewardship Training within 60 days of their first day of employment by the licensee if they did not receive that stewardship training earlier in the calendar year.
-Current employees of the licensee who transition to working as fumigation employees must receive Annual Stewardship Training within 60 days of receiving their new identification cards if they did not receive that stewardship training earlier in the calendar year [5E-14.108 (9)].
+Current employees of the licensee who transition to working as fumigation employees must receive that stewardship Training their new identification cards if they did not receive that stewardship training earlier in the calendar year [SE-14.108 (9]].